cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

 :::div{.feature-native-app}
 ### Issues on iOS

--   Loaders and modal dialogs may be laggy on older versions of iOS.
-This can be worked around with the setting "Reduce animation".
 -   Version 1.0 of the app may refuse to load without internet connectivity.
 This is fixed in version 1.1.
 -   There may be a slight delay when opening the app while on a bad internet connection.